 The start of this will be really fun to watch as everyone takes off in different directions.

-Please note that there are no transfers to other runners.
+Please note that there are no transfers to other runners and no refunds.
 If you need to cancel your registration and it’s more than 30 days prior to the race, you will receive a 50% credit toward a future Go Beyond Racing race.
-If your cancellation is 30 days or less from race day, there is no credit, no refund, or no transfer.
-See our full cancellation policy for details.
+If your cancellation is 30 days or less from race day, there is no credit.
+By registering, you agree to this Cancellation Policy.

 For teams who choose to split up on the course (versus running the whole course side-by-side), the official number of checkpoints you find is based on the lowest number of checkpoints one of your teammates gets.
 So if you have a team of four, and three people get eight checkpoints and one team member gets six, your finish time is ranked among those other teams who found six checkpoints.

-The top male, female, and team that get all the checkpoints in the quickest times are the race winners.
+The top man, woman, non-binary, and team that get all the checkpoints in the quickest times are the race winners.
 Everyone else is ranked in order of time, with those getting more checkpoints above those who get fewer.

-Each finisher earns a Wood You Rather reward and the top male, top female, and top team all earn prizes.
+Each finisher earns a Wood You Rather mug and the top male, top female, top non-binary, and top team all earn prizes.

-This checkpoint run takes place in Forest Park, in Portland, at the same spot where we have the Portland Trail Series and Stumptown Trail Runs.
-The start is a quarter mile up Leif Erikson from the gate at the top of Thurman St. Map.
+This checkpoint run takes place in Forest Park, in Portland, at the same spot where we have the Portland Trail Series and Stumptown Trail Runs (where Wild Cherry & Leif Erikson trails intersect, next to the potties).
+The start is about a quarter mile up Leif Erikson from the gate at the top of Thurman St. Map.

-Parking is on neighborhood streets.
+Parking is on neighborhood streets around the park entrance.
 Carpooling, taking public transit, or ride share is highly recommended as the parking can get tight and we need to be respectful of the local residents.
 Do not block driveways.
+If you are interested in carpooling, you can post here to find or give a ride.
+This is a Google spreadsheet that is viewable to anyone with the link, so only post what you want public.
+Carpooling can earn you a Carpool Koozie!

 Are you looking to get better at running trails?
 Talk to our friends at Wy’east Wolfpack.
 They provide excellent coaching and training services.